 19 Real-life Examples of Accountability in the Workplace

-Accountability is one of the most important skills that every person should develop, both in work and in social life.
+Accountability is one of the most important skills everyone should develop in work and social life.

 But when you work in a team, it’s difficult to get everyone to take responsibility and help each other.